With a long summer holiday ahead, don't miss our essential guide to the best free days out around Bristol, Bath and across Somerset.

 Part of the National Trust Skyline Walk around the historic city of Bath, Long Wood and Larch Wood have plenty to keep your family entertained with a fairy and elf trail through the trees.
 And when you’ve discovered all the little doors, you can spend hours in the wooden play area with climbing frames, balance beams and one of the best rope swings you’ll ever try.

-Free to enter, this museum covers all the best of Bristol’s history and culture.
+Free to enter, the M Shed museum covers all the best of Bristol’s history and culture.
 Kids will love climbing aboard the vintage bus, spotting locations on the giant aerial map, and dressing up in the Bristol Life gallery.
 There’s plenty of hands-on fun with buttons to push, and great food in the café too.
 Outside the museum you can see electric and steam cranes from the history of the docks.

 At the foot of the Quantock Hills is the Bridgwater & Taunton Canal, and a walk along the towpath is great for nature spotting and watching the boats navigate the locks.
 At Maunsel Lock you’ll also find the Somerset Space Walk, representing the scale of our solar system.
 At the lock is a model of the sun, with planets along the towpath for six miles in each direction.